Is it necessary to send a cover letter when you are sending your resume?

 A good and presentable cover letter always attracts at the first glance.
 It should look clean and the sections should be divided accordingly so that it doesn’t look messy.
 Keep separate paragraphs for each explanation.

-Use fonts with a standard size of 12 point and use Arial or Times New Roman or any other easily readable font.
+Use fonts with a standard size of 12 points and use Arial or Times New Roman or any other easily readable font.

 Avoid using the fancy fonts because they look very casual and most employers hate them.
 Keep proper spacing in between paragraphs and proof it twice or thrice after you complete.